Heating, ventilation, and air conditioning: Free cooling

-Packaged vis-à-vis split system
+Packaged split system

 Central, "all-air" air-conditioning systems (or package systems) with a combined outdoor condenser/evaporator unit are often installed in North American residences, offices, and public buildings, but are difficult to retrofit (install in a building that was not designed to receive it) because of the bulky air ducts required.
 (Minisplit ductless systems are used in these situations.)
 Outside of North America, packaged systems are only used in limited applications involving large indoor space such as stadiums, theatres or exhibition halls.

 An alternative to packaged systems is the use of separate indoor and outdoor coils in split systems.
 Split systems are preferred and widely used worldwide except in North America.
 In North America, split systems are most often seen in residential applications, but they are gaining popularity in small commercial buildings.
 Split systems are used where ductwork is not feasible or where the space conditioning efficiency is of prime concern.
 The benefits of ductless air conditioning systems include easy installation, no ductwork, greater zonal control, flexibility of control, and quiet operation.
 In space conditioning, the duct losses can account for 30% of energy consumption.
 The use of minisplits can result in energy savings in space conditioning as there are no losses associated with ducting.

 With the split system, the evaporator coil is connected to a remote condenser unit using refrigerant piping between an indoor and outdoor unit instead of ducting air directly from the outdoor unit.
 Indoor units with directional vents mount onto walls, suspended from ceilings, or fit into the ceiling.
 Other indoor units mount inside the ceiling cavity so that short lengths of duct handle air from the indoor unit to vents or diffusers around the rooms.

 Split systems are more efficient and the footprint is typically smaller than the package systems.
 On the other hand, package systems tend to have a slightly lower indoor noise level compared to split systems since the fan motor is located outside.